michaelrosejr/aruba_central_refresh_token/README.md

 ## Getting Started
-To start, please login to Aruba Central and create an API System Token Under Maintenance -> API Gateway.
-Once done, download the token and save it as ``defualt.token.json`` in the directory where you installed this script.
+To start, please login to Aruba Central and create an API account.
+To do this go to Account Home -> API Gateway -> System Apps & Tokens, then click on the + sign to "Add Apps and Tokens".

 You'll also need to create a ``config.yml`` file.
 There's a ``config.yml.orig`` that you should use as a template or just rename ```config.yaml.org``` to ```config.yml```.
 You'll need the following info: